-Semi-annual progress reports must be submitted within 30 days of the conclusion of the first six months of the budget period and a final report within 90 days of the expiration of the budget period.
-These reports will include a brief comparison of actual accomplishments to the goals established for the period, or, if applicable, provide sound justification for the lack of progress, and other pertinent information as required.
-Final reports must be submitted within 90 days of expiration of the budget/project periods.
+Program progress reports are required semi annually, within 30 days after the budget period ends.
+These reports must include a brief comparison of actual accomplishments to the goals established for the period, or, if applicable, provide sound justification for the lack of progress, and other pertinent information as required.
+A final report must be submitted within 90 days of expiration of the budget/project period.